 Brisbane Industrial Agencies have been servicing the Queensland stud welding market since the early 1970’s and can offer a complete range of Stud Welding requirements including Machines, Parts, Studs, Pins, Headed Shear Connectors and much more.

-Also an onsite or in house stud welding service for your convenience.
+We have an in house stud welding service for your convenience.

 Please contact our office to discuss your stud welding project requirements.